aaroncocker/FindMyIPandMACaddresses/README.md

-# simplepython3networkscanner
+#FindMyIPandMACaddresses
-Simple Python 3 script to scan home networks
+Simple Python 3 script to find your network IP address and type and your MAC address.